Columbus Blue Jackets

-Franchise history
+History

 Building a new franchise (1997–2000)

 Prior to the establishment of the Blue Jackets, the last NHL team in the state of Ohio was the Cleveland Barons, who played from 1976 to 1978.
 In Columbus, the Blue Jackets replaced the Columbus Chill of the ECHL, who played in the city from 1991 to 1999.
 The Chill played at the Ohio Expo Center Coliseum, where they set a minor league hockey record by selling out 83 consecutive games.

 In November 1996, five investors formed a partnership called Columbus Hockey Limited, who then submitted an application and a $100,000 fee to the NHL office.
 The voters of Columbus were considering a referendum to build a publicly financed arena, a major step toward approval of their NHL bid.
 When League Commissioner Gary Bettman visited Columbus to meet with the community's leaders about the franchise proposal, there was concern that the voters might not pass the needed referendum.
 The civic leaders told Bettman that they would not be willing to foot the bill for the team if the referendum failed.
 However, just after the meeting adjourned, John H. McConnell (one of those who entered the bid) privately guaranteed Bettman that an arena would be built, referendum or not.

 Columbus' hopes for the bid dimmed when the May referendum failed.
 However, Nationwide announced on May 31, 1997, that it would finance the $150-million arena.
 Subsequently, on June 25, 1997, the NHL announced that Columbus would receive a new franchise.
 Afterwards a "Name the Team" contest was held with the help of Wendy's throughout central Ohio during the month of August 1997.
 The franchise received 14,000 entries and, with help from the NHL, narrowed the list down to 10 names.
 Then, with the information received from owner McConnell regarding Columbus' history, the league and the franchise narrowed the list of potential names down to two – Blue Jackets and Justice.
 The former, which referenced Ohio's contributions to the American Civil War, was eventually announced as the team name in November.